Applying for a Teen License in Washington

 When you and your parent/guardian are ready, log into the DOL’s online licensing service and begin.
 Print and keep the receipt for your license when you’ve finished – it will act as your temporary license until you permanent one arrives.

-Your intermediate license will be mailed to you within 2 to 4 weeks, and will feature the same photo that is currently on your instruction permit.
+Your intermediate license will be mailed to you within 4 weeks, and will feature the same photo that is currently on your instruction permit.
 If you don’t receive your intermediate license within 30 days, please contact the WA Department of Licensing at firstname.lastname@example.org.

 Apply in Person